etiennepayet/nti/README.md

-- For TRSs, the implemented technique uses the dependency pair (DP) framework: first, it decomposes the initial set of DP problems into subproblems using sound DP processors, then it tries to prove that the unsolved subproblems are infinite using the approach of [[Payet, TCS'08]](http://lim.univ-reunion.fr/staff/epayet/Research/Resources/tcs08.pdf) and [[Payet, LOPSTR'18]](http://arxiv.org/abs/1808.05065).
+- For TRSs, the implemented technique uses the dependency pair (DP) framework: first, it decomposes the initial set of DP problems into subproblems using sound DP processors, then it tries to prove that the unsolved subproblems are infinite using the approaches of [[Payet, TCS'08]](http://lim.univ-reunion.fr/staff/epayet/Research/Resources/tcs08.pdf) and [[Payet, LOPSTR'18]](http://arxiv.org/abs/1808.05065).

 `file` has to conform to the [TPDB syntax specification](http://termination-portal.org/wiki/TPDB).